kkorathaluri/terraform-provider-cribltest-new/docs/resources/source.md

 - `queue_name` (String) The storage account queue name blob notifications will be read from.
 Value must be a JavaScript expression (which can evaluate to a constant value), enclosed in quotes or backticks.
 Can be evaluated only at init time.
 E.g., referencing a Global Variable: `myQueue-${C.vars.myVar}`.
 Not Null
 - `send_to_routes` (Boolean) Select whether to send data to Routes, or directly to Destinations.
 Default: true
 - `service_period_secs` (Number) The duration (in seconds) which pollers should be validated and restarted if exited.
 Default: 5
-- `skip_on_error` (Boolean) Toggle to Yes to skip files that trigger a processing error.
-Defaults to No, which enables retries after processing errors.
+- `skip_on_error` (Boolean) Skip files that trigger a processing error.
+Disabled by default, which allows retries after processing errors.
 Default: false
 - `stale_channel_flush_ms` (Number) How long (in milliseconds) the Event Breaker will wait for new data to be sent to a specific channel before flushing the data stream out, as is, to the Pipelines.
 Default: 10000
 - `storage_account_name` (String) The name of your Azure storage account
 - `streamtags` (List of String) Tags for filtering and grouping in @{product}